Wigwam (Bob Dylan song): Recording

-"Wigwam" was recorded during the sessions for Dylan's Self Portrait album, and produced by Bob Johnston.
+"Wigwam" was recorded during the sessions for Bob Dylan's Self Portrait album, and produced by Bob Johnston.
 The basic track was put on tape on March 4, 1970, at Columbia Studio A in New York City, and was labelled "New Song 1" on the recording sheet.
 The musicians on the basic track were Dylan, vocals and guitar; David Bromberg, guitar; Al Kooper, piano.
 On April 20, 2013, this early version of "Wigwam" was released as a single for Record Store Day, and on August 27 of the same year, it appeared on The Bootleg Series Vol. 10 – Another Self Portrait (1969–1971).

 On March 17, 1970, at Columbia Recording Studios in Nashville, Tennessee, instrumental overdubs were recorded for "Wigwam" and several other songs.
 Dylan was not present for the overdubs, and they were overseen by Johnston.

 In the song, Dylan sings "la-la" vocals, accompanied by horns, in an arrangement that has been called "mariachi-like", and "Tex-Mex".
 The feeling of the song has also been described as "campfire music" and as having a "hazy glow".